jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Resources:** grain, timber, livestock, fish
 *   **Area:** 720 thousand square miles
 *   **Important NPCs:**
-    *   **Emperor Ezgar Yargyez (Human)** is the head of the Yargyez Empire.
+    *   **Emperor Ezgar of House Yargyez (Human)** is the head of the Yargyez Empire.
 He rules from the Royal Palace, in Inton.
     *   **Archmage General Gopa (Human)** is the head of the Academy of Knowledge, and resides in Inton.
 He does not have any personal loyalty to the Yargyez Empire, but cooperates with it in order to continue his research.
     *   **Archbishop Ushra (Human)** is the head of the Order of Iazus.
 She is incredibly dedicated to rooting out Archon worship across Conliah, but worries that her inquisitors are stretched thin.
-    *   **Bandit King Lo Vicious (Human)** is the head of a province-spanning Tyvenlad syndicate.
+    *   **Bandit King Lo the Vicious (Human)** is the head of a province-spanning Tyvenlad syndicate.
 He operates out of Bridgeport, where he controls the government.

 Eastgardia is a temperate region with fertile soil, and numerous lakes and rivers.
 The heart of the Yargyez Empire is in the Royal Palace, located in the mountain city of Inton.
 In the Jang River region, there is the city of Bridgeport, which has a corrupt government loyal to the local Bandit King.
 The Karlsvale region to the south borders Nightglade, and faces constant attacks from Lizardfolk rebels.
 To the north are the Chainledges region, home to Portborough University, the largest school of the Academy of Knowledge.